-Wondermaking Welcome & Orientation
+Module 1: Wondermaking Welcome & Orientation

-On October 1st, we'll open the doors to the special welcome and orientation portion of the Wondermaking journey.
 Here you'll find a welcome video from the instructors, a guided meditation to your enchanted Wondermaking space, and a detailed supplies list with links to trusted sources for items you may not be able to find locally.

-Week 1 with Victoria Smith: Getting Started & The Enchantment Journal
+Modules 2 & 3 with Victoria Smith: Getting Started & The Enchantment Journal

-We begin this week with crafting a set of simple and beautiful handmade cahier-style journals/notebooks, one for you (perfect for recording all kinds of wonder and enchantment) and as many as you wish to gift to others.
-We'll explore delightful ways to add meaningful, personalized touches, as well as creative prompts and inspiration for what you (and the recipients) can put in them.
+We begin by crafting a set of simple and beautiful handmade cahier-style journals/notebooks, one for you (perfect for recording all kinds of wonder and enchantment) and as many as you wish to gift to others.
+We explore delightful ways to add meaningful, personalized touches, as well as creative prompts and inspiration for what you (and the recipients) can put in them.
 As an optional "diving deeper" adventure, you'll learn how to alter an old hardback book (not a special or precious one!), repurposing the cover with some simple alterations to hold several of the removable journals/notebooks and other treasures together.

-Week 2 with Miss Wondersmith: Golden Elixir with Meditation and Herbal Honey
+Modules 4 & 5 with Miss Wondersmith: Golden Elixir with Meditation and Herbal Honey

-Week 3 with Amy Won: A Wonder Box: Exploring Roots
+Modules 6 & 7 with Amy Won: A Wonder Box: Exploring Roots

-Week 4 with Lauren Dodge: Sacred Botanicals & Story Crafting with Tea Ceremony
+Modules 8 & 9 with Lauren Dodge: Sacred Botanicals & Story Crafting with Tea Ceremony

 What You Receive

-New Enchantments to Explore Twice a Week
+New Enchantments to Explore with Each Wondermaking Guide

 Written Guides to Download